dckc/finquick/README.rst

-finjax -- web app access to gnucash financial data
+finquick -- web app access to gnucash financial data
 ===================================================

 Support for SQL storage in GnuCash__ 2.4.10 allows reuse of the data